10 Most Impressive Product Label Designs of All Time

 Think about honey.
 Many memories associated with honey are of pouring and dripping.
 What better way to trigger that memory than with a subtle hint to that effect?
 Designed by Igor Solovyov, this label design features a honey drop cut out from the label, and it definitely deserves an honorable mention in our list.

 A few effective words and a clever design are all you need for a superb product label.
 But many of the best designs also break the rules and go for something different and unexpected.
-Even if you follow every rule of the book, you might want to consider breaking one or two rules if every other jar on the shelf looks the same.
+Even if you follow every rule of the book, you might want to consider breaking one or two rules for label printing, if every other jar on the shelf looks the same.

 Top Tips for Making an Impressive Product Label